 This portion of the character card is given over to the essential characteristics, or basic skills, that each model possesses.
 Every skill has a numeric value attached to it.
-Some situations may cause these skills to increase or decrease during a game (either temporarily or permanently), but with the exception of Movement, no basic skill can ever be reduced below 1.
+Some situations may cause these skills to increase or decrease during a game (either temporarily or permanently), but with the exception of k, no basic skill can ever be reduced below 1.

-11. Willpower
+11. Willpower 🗰

-Willpower is one of the most important characteristics, representing a model's mental fortitude and resilience: the higher a model's Willpower value, the more they will be able to do during the game.
+The is one of the most important characteristics, representing a model's mental fortitude and endurance: the higher a model's value, the more they will be able to Effort during the game.